living-room/client-js/readme.md

 A universal javascript client that talks to a [living room server](https://github.com/jedahan/living-room-server)

-It works in node or the browser, make sure you have a server listening on localhost:3000 or change LIVING_ROOM_URI to point to your server
+It works in node or the browser, and listens to server at the environment variable ROOMDB_URI or the default value of `http://localhost:3000`

 # commandline app